University of Warsaw European Research Council Grants

 Assoc.
 Prof. Piotr Skowron, Faculty of Mathematics, Informatics and Mechanics

-Assoc.
 Prof. Artur Obłuski, Polish Centre of Mediterranean Archaeology

-2017– Starting Grant, project: UMMA – Urban Metamorphosis of the community of a Medieval African capital city
+2017 – Starting Grant, project: UMMA: Urban Metamorphosis of the community of a Medieval African capital city

-Assoc.
 Prof. Piotr Garbacz, Faculty of Chemistry

 Prof. Michał Tomza, Faculty of Physics